 Why Should Your Subwoofer Face the Wall?

-If you decide to aim your subwoofer towards the wall, you need to take advantage of the fact that bass waves are omnidirectional.
+If you decide to aim your subwoofer toward the wall, you need to take advantage of the fact that bass waves are omnidirectional.
 This means bass waves travel in all directions.

-Here are some reasons to aim your subwoofer towards the wall:
+Here are some reasons to aim your subwoofer toward the wall:

 1. Smoothing Bass At The Crossover Region